suguanYang/ylioo/md/javascript/performance_guide.md

    - **Browsers:** Chrome DevTools (Performance tab, Memory tab)
    - **Node.js:** `node --prof` and `node --prof-process`, or `node --inspect`
 4. **Analyze** results to find functions consuming the most CPU/memory
-5. **Optimize** identified bottlenecks using relevant rules from this guide
+5. **Optimize** identified bottlenecks using relevant principles from this guide
 6. **Re-profile** to confirm improvement
 7. **Repeat** as necessary